Clifton Gardens Beach, Reserve + Playground

 Shade: Trees on reserve, plus some shade from the cliffs at the eastern end of the beach

-Playground: Yes, a large climbing and slide structure at the eastern end of the reserve, plus swings and rockers, read all about it here.
+Clifton Gardens Playground: Yes, there’s a large climbing and slide structure at the eastern end of the reserve, plus swings and rockers, read all about it here.

 Shark net: Yes